When you’re 11 weeks pregnant, you’re so close to the end of the first trimester.

-Nail beds are forming on fingers and toes which are no longer webbed.
+Nail beds are forming on fingers and toes, which are no longer webbed.
 The nails themselves will begin to grow in the next few weeks.

 Your baby’s body is beginning to straighten and the torso is becoming longer.

-Your baby’s heartbeat can now be heard with a doppler.
+When you’re 11 weeks pregnant, your baby’s heartbeat can now be heard with a doppler.
 You might like to read our article on doppler safety.

 Your baby measures approximately 4 centimetres long, weighs around 7 grams and is the size of a fig.